phamtrongngh/aws-terraform-challenges/3-vpc-and-subnets/problem/README.md

 ```

 ## Output
-The module should return the created VPC and each subnet as an output.
+The project should return the created VPC and each subnet as an output.

 After running the terraform apply command, the output on the terminal should look like this:
 ```